// software engineer

 Class of 2017

 After graduating, I joined Grip Limited, a Toronto advertising agency, where I rebuilt their proprietary ad software from the ground up into a fully serverless, scalable product.
-Two years of deep full-stack work across Python, TypeScript, React, and a suite of AWS services.
+1.5 years of deep full-stack work across Python, TypeScript, React, and a suite of AWS services.

 // recognition